bcgov-nr/action-pr-description-add/README.md

 <!-- ## Acknowledgements

-This Action is provided courtesty of the Forestry Suite of Applications, part of the Government of British Columbia. -->
+This Action is provided courtesty of Forestry Digital Services and Natural Resources Architecture, part of the Government of British Columbia. -->